WASHINGTON — Congress' performance matches its approval rating — abysmal.

 Republican presidential candidate Mitt Romney suggested that Congress put off the issue, delaying the cuts for at least one year.
-Whether Congress can resolve the issue in the postelection session or wait until next year depends on the outcome of the presidential and congressional races.1 comment on this story
+Whether Congress can resolve the issue in the postelection session or wait until next year depends on the outcome of the presidential and congressional races.

 The possibility of Romney being sworn in Jan.
 21 and Republicans taking control of the Senate and House makes a delay more likely.